Innovative pathways towards building integrated urban climate resilience

 Related projects

 Funded through International Climate Financing by the Department of Environment (Flanders), CHARISMA focusses on climate-induced health risks in India.
-By means of co-creation with local stakeholders and authorities, VITO (coordinator), PHFI-CEH and Avia-GIS develop a dedicated climate-health information service, constituting a valuable data repository on which basis health issues due to climate change in urban environments (notably heat-stress and vector borne diseases) can be strategically attacked with no-regret solutions.
+By means of co-creation with local stakeholders and authorities, VITO (coordinator), PHFI-CEH and Avia-GIS developed a dedicated climate-health information service, constituting a valuable data repository on which basis health issues due to climate change in urban environments (notably heat-stress and vector borne diseases) can be strategically attacked with no-regret solutions.

-The URBCARE Conference is organized by VITO and AKTU (Abdul Kalam Technical University, India), in collaboration with G-STIC (Global Sustainable Technology and Innovation Community, Belgium), Government of Uttar Pradesh's Environment, Forest and Climate Change Department (India), Departement Omgeving (Flanders, Belgium), FIT (Flanders and Investment Trade, Belgium) and TERI (The Energy and Resources Institute, India)
+The URBCARE Conference was organized by VITO and AKTU (Abdul Kalam Technical University, India), in collaboration with G-STIC (Global Sustainable Technology and Innovation Community, Belgium), Government of Uttar Pradesh's Environment, Forest and Climate Change Department (India), Departement Omgeving (Flanders, Belgium), FIT (Flanders and Investment Trade, Belgium) and TERI (The Energy and Resources Institute, India)